taasver/ta-phonebook/README.md

 ## Further improvements
 The following list will not be implemented within the scope of this take home test
 * Detailed page with visible phone nr etc.
+* Maybe some animations for contacts when search is used and list items change
 * Deployment for staging/production